HIPAA Compliance for Pharmacies

 - Advocate Health Care Network agreed to pay $5.5 million in 2016 after an investigation showed it had failed to protect patient data, which led to the loss of 4 million patients' information in 2013.

 - Presbyterian Hospital and Columbia University, both based in New York City, paid a total of $4.8 million in 2014 to settle a 2010 data breach related to their shared data network.

 - In June, the University of Texas MD Anderson Cancer Center in Houston was ordered to pay $4.3 million in civil penalties for HIPAA violations related to the organization's encryption policies.

 - Cignet Health based in Temple Hills, MD, paid $4.3 million in 2011 to settle claims it violated 41 patients' rights by denying them access to their medical records.

-So if you’re fretting and nervous, don’t worry.
-You don’t have to try to read, interpret and write your own program.
+So, if you’re fretting and nervous, don’t worry.
+You don’t have to try to read, interpret, and write your own program.
 The R.J.
-Hedges Associates HIPAA Program can be customized for your facility.
-Once prepared, you’ll even have a Project Manager to help you implement it and answer all your questions that are bound to pop up.
-Rest assured, knowing this HIPAA Program is also designed for your abnormal days: You’ve had a robbery, the police are requesting information, an estranged parent is requesting information about their child, an adult child is requesting information on behalf of their elderly parent or, heaven forbid, you’ve had a breach.
+Hedges & Associates HIPAA Program can be customized for your facility.
+Once prepared, you’ll even have a Project Manager to help you implement it and answer all your questions that are bound to come up.
+You can rest assured, knowing this HIPAA Program is designed for your abnormal days, i.e., you’ve had a robbery, the police are requesting information, an estranged parent is requesting information about their child, an adult child is requesting information on behalf of their elderly parent, or, heaven forbid, you’ve had a breach.

 Our HIPAA program has over 70 Policies & Procedures and an additional 75 support documents, including the NOPP, Disaster Recovery Plan, Risk Analysis, Risk Assessment, Breach Assessment, and Workforce Classification for PHI Access.